-It's so often the subject of family lore and the reason why people get started in genealogy - the chance to prove a connection to royalty or nobility.
-Perhaps scurrilous rumours of an illegitimate child born out of wedlock in a courtly scandal needs proving, or the story of a Lord stripped of his title and land following a failedcoup d'etat piques your interest.
-If only you could prove your royal credentials beyond doubt, those castles would be yours, right?
+It's so often the subject of family lore and why people get started in genealogy - the chance to prove a connection to royalty or nobility.
+Perhaps scurrilous rumors of an illegitimate child born out of wedlock in a courtly scandal need proving, or the story of a Lord stripped of his title and land following a failed coup d'etat piques your interest.
+If only you could prove your royal lineage beyond doubt, those castles would be yours, right?

 Start a 14-day free trial

-How likely is it that these family stories are anything more than hand-me-down tall tales?
-If Cindy Crawford's appearance on Who Do You Think You Are? proves anything, it's that there may indeed be connections to royals or nobles in your family tree just waiting to be discovered.
+What are the chances of having royalty in your ancestry?
+Are the family stories anything more than hand-me-down tall tales?
+If Cindy Crawford's appearance on Who Do You Think You Are? proves anything, proves anything, it's that you may well be of royal descent.

-Now that we've established the possibility of a royal or noble ancestor, how do we go about pinpointing this connection?
+Now that we've established the possibility of being a descendant of a monarch, how do you go about proving your royal lineage?

-The records you need to trace royal ancestry
+The records you need to trace royal descent

-Here's a few resources to explore to determine whether you should be marching to the palace and demanding your set of keys.
+Here are a few resources to explore that could determine whether you should be marching to the palace and demanding your set of keys.
 Or, failing that, if your ancestors simply had friends in high places.

-Don't forget, house names, streets and county borders can change over the years.
+Don't forget that house names, streets, and county borders can change over the years.
 Check maps from the relevant period to ensure that you're searching for the right name, and always keep your search terms broad, remembering to use wildcards where appropriate.

-This incredible resource includes at least one image from each record held at the Royal Archives.
-Often, these images will contain further information, including your ancestor's signature and, if relevant, the reason their employment came to an end.
+This incredible resource includes digitized images and indexes from the records held at the Royal Archives.
+Often, the images contain further information, including your ancestor's signature and, if relevant, the reason their employment came to an end.

-So, maybe your family didn't live at the royal home, and maybe they weren't employed by the household.
+So, maybe your family didn't live in the royal home, and maybe they weren't employed by the household.
 But the search isn't over yet.
-Many people with a strong connection to royals would have been awarded with an order of chivalry.
+Many people with a strong connection to royals would have been awarded an order of chivalry.

-This rather esteemed collection contains the records of 35,000 people, from the 13th century to the present day.
-You'll find kings' most trusted confidantes, knights rewarded for their valour in battle and also more modern figures, like the actor Laurence Olivier and former UK Prime Minister Margaret Thatcher, a Baron and Baroness respectively.
+This rather esteemed collection contains the records of thousands of people, from the 13th century to the present day and it's updated each year as new awards are announced.
+You'll find kings' most trusted confidantes, knights rewarded for their valor in battle, and also more modern figures, like the actor Laurence Olivier and former UK Prime Minister Margaret Thatcher, a Baron and Baroness respectively.

 Noble and aristocratic families are likely to be recorded in the vast scope of directories and social histories available on Findmypast.
-This collection of almost 18 million records from across the world contains everything from highly detailed histories of certain names and areas to more general directories of who lived where, when.
+This collection from across the world contains everything from highly-detailed histories of certain names and areas to more general directories of who lived where and when.

 While less comprehensive than census records, these records often contain much more detailed information on the people contained in them, including a fantastic collection of family histories & directories that trace the lineages of influential society members.